 The Benton-Franklin Council of Governments develops a Regional Travel Demand Model to estimate average weekday and peak hour demand for the transportation system for the Tri-Cities Metropolitan Planning Area.
 The model is an essential analytical tool for both metropolitan and regional transportation planning.
 It is used to develop multiple travel-demand scenarios.

 The updated model will be sensitive to regional land use, employment, population characteristics, transit and non-motorized travel.
 New Traffic Analysis Zones (TAZs) were delineated which will allow for much finer detail in modeling travel.

-For information on the 2015 Regional Travel Demand Model contact Jacob Gonzalez at our office at (509) 943-9185.
+Please view the following documents for additional information or contact Jacob Gonzalez at our office at (509) 943-9185.